|

 to prepare dishes differently.
 Call ahead and see if they can oblige you.

-You may want to have a snack prior to going so that you're not tempted by
+You may want to have a small, healthy snack prior to going so that you're

 - Parties: again, you might wish to have a snack before you go,

-since many parties put up lots of fatty treats.
-You can also discretely
+since many parties put out lots of fatty or sugary treats.
+You can also

 everyone in the family.
 Including other family members in the preparation